conda/conda-libmamba-solver/docs/libmamba-vs-classic.md

   `libmamba` relies on this C project directly to handle the solving steps.
   The conda-specific logic is implemented in the [`conda.c`][conda.c] file.

-The implementation details reveal some of the reasons for the performance:
+The implementation details reveal some of the reasons for the performance differences:

 * `classic` uses many Python layers before it finally reaches the compiled code (`picosat`):
     * Tens of `MatchSpec` objects reflect the input state: installed packages, system constraints and user-requested packages